 Dependent children are eligible to attend Regina Public Schools provided both parents and children have valid status in Canada.

-Canadian students having at least one parent who is a Canadian or a permanent resident of Canada may register at their neighbourhood school.
+Students who are Canadian Citizens (and have at least one parent who is a Canadian Citizen or a permanent resident of Canada) may contact their neighborhood school directly for registration if they have just recently attended another Canadian school and they were not receiving English support at their previous Canadian school.
 Please use the School Locator to determine the designated school for your address.

-Non-Canadian students, or Canadian students whose parents are not Canadian citizens or permanent residents of Canada, will be registered through the Newcomer Welcome Centre.
-The Newcomer Welcome Centre can be contacted at 306-352-5775 or email@example.com.
-You will need:
+Non-Canadian students (or Canadian students whose parents are not Canadian citizens or permanent residents of Canada) will be registered through the Regina Open Door Society.
+The Regina Open Door Society can be contacted at firstname.lastname@example.org or 306-352-3500.

 - Immigration documents for children and parents (PR card, permits, etc.).
 Permits must be valid for Regina.

 - Original school transcripts translated into English (for Grades 10 and up only)

 - If both parents are not currently in Regina: a Declaration from Non-accompanying Parent/Guardian for Minors that has been notarized

 - Birth certificates (for children only)